falinwang/photography/README.md

 # Project with Layout
 ## Oct 5 - Third Commit
-Criteria
+- Criteria:
 1. Use grid or flexbox for significant portions of one page on your site (e.g. layout is done with grid or images are displayed using flex).
 2. Use FontAwesome on one page of your site.
 3. Use Google fonts on one page of your site.
 4. Use background image(s) on one page of your site.
 5. Utilize best practices in accessibility (check on wave)
 6. Validate your code and fix errors (check on w3)

-Changes:
+- Changes:
-Applied grid on `contact.html` and flexbox on `works.html`
+1. Applied grid on `contact.html` and flexbox on `works.html`

-To-Do:
+- To-Do:
 1. Add pictures on `works.html`
 2. Add downloadable resume on `biography.html`
 3. Position `about.html`